DylanLusi93/DSS-from-3v-1-Construction/README.md

 A sample ingredient S(2,4,76) (obtained via the Moore construction) is provided in testFile, which you may use to test the program.
 If you do opt to do this, set u (number of files) to 76*3 + 1 = 229 when prompted.

-For an introduction on the mathematical model used to construct access-balanced storage systems, see the introduction + background section of my attached dissertation.
+For an introduction on the mathematical model used here to construct access-balanced storage systems, see the introduction + background section of my attached dissertation.